msu-eele-fpga/final-project-jonny-riley/README.md

 Jonny has created a binary adder that outputs a binary addtion onto 7 leds on the De10 Nano.
 The component can be found under `/hdl/adder`.
-Other resources to support the development of adder can also be found in this repo usually labeled timer.
+Other resources to support the development of adder can also be found in this repo usually labeled adder.

-The given organization of the final project repository is a suggestion.
-You are free to change it to meet your needs.
-However, you will need to update this readme with a discription of how your final project is organized, what the folders contain, and where your source code is located.